KaiserSoft/SSH-Key-Deploy-v2/README.md

 # Command Examples #
-* add key in id_rsa.pub file and add it to the WebServers and Fireall group
+* add key in id_rsa.pub file and add it to the WebServers and Firewall group
 ./ssh-key-manage.sh -f id_rsa.pub -g 'WebServers,Firewall'

 * display overview of all keys using sha256 fingerprints